 - Establish reliable tools to assess early vocabularies

-- Evaluate environmental moderators of early vocabulary acquisition
+- Examine the role of the learning environmental on early vocabulary acquisition

 - Identify language learning mechanisms used by young children

 Do you have a child below three years of age?
 Are you interested in contributing to the advancement of our knowledge on how children learn languages?